Bahmni/bahmni-package/bahmni-docker/README.md

 Currently Bahmni has been tested on **docker-compose version 1.29.2**.
 If you are using older versions of docker-compose, please upgrade to the latest version.
 You can check docker compose version by running `docker-compose version`

+## Adding SSL Certificate
+A self signed OpenSSL Certificate has been added and volume mounted at `/etc/tls`.
+You can generate your own certificate and place the files inside `/etc/tls`

 # Profile Configuration
 Bahmni docker-compose has been configured with profiles which allows you to run the required services.
 More about compose profiles can be found [here](https://docs.docker.com/compose/profiles/).
 The list of different profiles can be found below.